Paulmicha/common-web-tools/README.md

 CWT Extensions can provide additional actions and react to hooks.
 Any folder present in the `cwt/extensions` dir is recognized as a CWT extension, as well as `scripts/cwt/extend` which is meant for non-reusable, project-specific implementations.

 Extensions in `cwt/extensions` can be enabled or disabled by overriding the file `cwt/extensions/.cwt_extensions_ignore` : copy/paste to `scripts/cwt/override/.cwt_extensions_ignore` and edit it (use 1 folder name per line to disable, or delete the line to enable).
+Also, if `scripts/cwt/override/.${PROVISION_USING}.cwt_extensions_ignore` or `scripts/cwt/override/.${INSTANCE_DOMAIN}.cwt_extensions_ignore` exist, they will take precendence (in this order).
+This allows to have different extensions enabled across different instances of the project.

 Additional rules :

-- Once *instance init* has run, any file named `make.mk` inside the extension folder will be included when `make` commands are executed - e.g. `cwt/extensions/docker4drupal/make.mk`.
+- Once *instance init* has run, any file named `make.mk` inside the extension folder will be included when `make` commands are executed - e.g. `cwt/extensions/drupalwt/make.mk`.
 - Any file named `global.vars.sh` inside the extension folder will be aggregated during *instance init*.
-- TODO [evol] CWT could also provide some minimalistic way to declare extensions' dependencies, i.e. as in `cwt/extensions/docker4drupal/.cwt_requires` for example.
+- TODO [evol] CWT could also provide some minimalistic way to declare extensions' dependencies, i.e. as in `cwt/extensions/drupalwt/.cwt_requires` for example.

 ### Overrides